In Medias Res: Definition, Usage, and Examples

 In this post, we’ll look at how in medias res can be used to tell a thrilling and captivating story, and how it has influenced the evolution of storytelling.

 There’s a common misconception that beginning in the middle of the ‘action’ stipulates car chases, explosions, and destruction, but it can be much more mundane than that.
 When you start in medias res, you trade detailed environment and character explanations for a more immediate effect: an in medias res scene shows rather than tells.
 Essentially, you’re tinkering with the common story structure, starting with something right in the middle of happening rather than the exposition.

-Here are some of the reasons why a writer would choose to start a story in medias res, illustrated by the Odyssey.
+Here are some of the reasons why a writer would choose to start a story in medias res, illustrated by the most famous example of in medias res: The Odyssey.

 It captures the reader’s attention